koenverburg/peepsight.nvim/readme.md

 ## Installation

-Make sure you are using Neovim (v0.7) or the latest neovim nightly.
+Make sure you are using Neovim (v0.7) or the latest Neovim nightly.

 Using [vim-plug](https://github.com/junegunn/vim-plug)